nihilok/react-dropdown/README.md

 ## Usage

-Let's say you created a public NPM package called `harvey-component-library` with the `TestComponent` component created in this repository.
+Let's say you created a public NPM package called `harvey-component-library` with the `Dropdown` component created in this repository.

 ### Stylesheet